viveeeeeek/smarthome/README.md

   </tr>
 </table>

+### 👥 Contribution
+Contributions are welcome 🎉.
+Please create a new branch, make changes, and submit a pull request.
+We appreciate your contributions.

 ### ⚠️ Note:
 #### This project is for personal home automation purposes only.
 We are not responsible for any damage caused by using this app or modifying the ESP8266 firmware code.
 Use it at your own risk.